 "In the past three years, the municipal infrastructure grant programme has spent about R32-billion.
 Over the next three years, infrastructure grants to municipalities total R67-billion, and a further R45-billion will be spent on the Breaking New Ground housing programme.

-"Together with investment in roads and public transport, these constitute one of the largest areas of expansion of public sector spending, and are rightly prioritised as part of our response to the current deterioration in employment and economic activity."
+"Together with investment in roads and public transport, these constitute one of the largest areas of expansion of public sector spending, and are rightly prioritised as part of our response to the current deterioration in employment

 Of the budgeted R787-billion for the next three years, R390-billion will be spent by state-owned enterprises, Manuel said.

 The government will also allocate R25-billion over the next three years to the Rail Commuter Corporation to invest in new trains and introduce new train routes.
 The budget for rail safety inspectors to reduce accidents and delays is also being increased.

 The R25-billion Gautrain project, which recently enjoyed a successful maiden test run with journalists aboard, is nearing completion, with the link between Sandton and the OR Tambo International Airport to be completed by early 2010.

 The Bus Rapid Transit system will receive R12-billion over the next three years.

 "We are also budgeting R1.6-billion for South African Airways to support its turnaround strategy, which includes reducing costs and improving efficiency," Manuel said, adding: "I am sure that the House will

 agree with my hopes that this will not be a recurring allocation."